lucienfradet/jdc-nextjs-wp-website/backend/wordpress/wp-content/plugins/insert-headers-and-footers/readme.txt

 ... and basically any plugin that adds a functionality which can be added via custom code snippets.

 == Changelog ==

+= 2.2.6 =
+* New: Easily find where your snippet is used as a shortcode with our new shortcode finder tool.
+1-click search through your site.
+* New: Improved editor for snippet notes.
+You can now add links and format text with a WYSIWYG editor.
+* New: Snippet notes column.
+Display the notes for each snippet in the list of snippets.
+* Fix: We improved the code snippets list filtering in the admin to avoid issues when JS errors are encountered on the page from other scripts.

 = 2.2.5 =
 * New: We added a new way to quickly filter snippets by code type in the list of snippets.